 Start Researching Transfer Options!

-If you think you might want to learn more about how to transfer colleges, it’s never too early to start researching.
+If you think you might want to learn more about how to transfer colleges or transfer grad schools, it’s never too early to start researching.
 Think carefully about what you’re looking for in a school, and what you want to gain from transferring.
 Then, once you’re sure, start looking into options and gathering your application materials.

 But don’t forget about your current program!
 Remain in good standing and work hard in your current courses.
 Be sure to position yourself for success in your new school.